CupNoodles27/DRG-Tips-and-Tricks/README.md

 * [Advanced] You can throw heavy minerals (aquarqs, jadiz, etc.) super far by flicking your mouse.
 Cool but inconsistent.
 [Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1339503155), [me doing it](https://www.youtube.com/watch?v=OikepjkS738), [another example](https://imgur.com/a/Qcy3sc6)
   * This only really works as host.
 If you’re a client, flick your mouse sideways.

+* [Intermediate] Grab a zipline while mactera grabbed to escape.

 <br><br>